Real-time malware process detection and automated process killing: Experimental Setup

-Feature normalisation is necessary for RNNs to avoid over-weighting features with higher absolute values.
+Feature normalisation is necessary for NNs to avoid over-weighting features with higher absolute values.
 The test, train and validation sets (\(x\)) are all normalised by subtracting the mean (\(\mu\)) and dividing by the standard deviation (\(\sigma\)) of each feature in the training set: \(\frac{x - \mu}{\sigma}\).
 This sets the range of input values largely between -1 and 1 for all input features, avoiding the potential for some features to be weighted more important than others during training purely due to the scalar values of those features.
+This requires additional computational resources but is not necessary for all ML algorithms; this is another reason why the supervised RNN used in \cite{rhode2018early} may not be well-suited for real-time detection.